sudban3089/MIAFR/README.md

 # MIAFR
 This is the official implementation of **Mitigating the Impact of Attribute Editing on Face Recognition** that has been accepted in International Joint Conference in Biometrics (IJCB 2024).
 Refer to [our paper](https://arxiv.org/html/2403.08092v1).

 Run `Demo.py` for a quick demo to obtain the outputs below.
-Running the script may require sometime to load vae/diffusion-pytorch-model.safetensors and text_encoder/model.safetensors for the first time.
+Running the script may require some time to load vae/diffusion-pytorch-model.safetensors and text_encoder/model.safetensors for the first time.
 You may enable the safety checker in the pipeline.

 ![alt text](GithubDemo.PNG)